by Dr. Gerhard Luhn, on November 20, 2018

 This blindness to imaginary states of life is not only homegrown by AI research, but seems to reflect a basic attitude of many sciences.
 After all, every natural law is, so to speak, “not determined by this world” but is determinate in the literal sense of the word forever (lat. determinare, determinate).

 In reality – as suggested by the many-worlds interpretation of quantum mechanics – people and especially curious engineers exploit fundamental primary activity, which is not covered by classical physics3.
 As a result, engineers may discover new phenomena and build phenomenal models in order to simplify and, nevertheless, successfully drive complex processes and products.

-Another example is SYSTEMA’S research activity entitled ‘Real-time information system RI-Suite’.
+SYSTEMA’s research activity entitled “Real-time information system RI-Suite” reflects this philosophy.
 The underlying methodology supports a consistent and intuitive mapping of the user’s production world into a mathematical model, which enables system performance similar to quantum computing.
 The aim of this approach is to bridge the gap between the growing amount of production data and analyzing this very data in real-time.
 Production sites are continuously pushed to optimize productivity, and RI-Suite offers standard methods of fab optimization, as well as previously unreachable functionalities like continuous production forecasting.